Frequently Asked Questions

 Dissertation candidates are eligible to speak on SAA panels.
 No one may speak on an SAA panel more than once in any three-year period.

 You should include a title and a description of the proposed session, a description of the objectives, a description of each presentation, and the name, affiliation, short bio, and e-mail of each presenter.
-Click to consult the proposal guidelines.
+Consult the Program Proposals page under the Annual Meetings tab from the main menu above the proposal guidelines.

 The SAA is not currently accepting individual papers except for those applying for the NextGenPlen.
 See the NextGenPlen question below.